HiPhiS Seminar: “The Origins of Mathematical Proof”

 Free admission.

-Inter-university seminar on the History and Philosophy of Science, 2017 cycle: "Causes, Foundations, Origins."
+Inter-University Seminar on the History and Philosophy of Science, 2017 Session: “Causes, Foundations, Origins.”

 Summary:

-Around the fourth and third centuries BC, a transformation of mathematics took place in Greece, culminating in the writing of Euclid's Elements, the most widely distributed book in the world after the Bible, whose essential originality was to present mathematics as a body of knowledge logically organized through rigorous proofs, something not found in any other civilization.Around the same time, the Greeks discovered, and again they were the only ones to do so, the phenomena of incommensurability in geometry and irrationality in the field of numbers.
-The presentation will clarify the historical data and examine the possible role played in these revolutions by internal motivations within mathematics or by general philosophical debates in contemporary Greece.
+Around the fourth and third centuries B.C., a transformation in mathematics took place in Greece, culminating in the writing of Euclid’s *Elements*, the most widely read book in the world after the Bible.
+Its essential originality lies in presenting mathematics as a body of knowledge logically organized through rigorous proofs—a feature found in no other civilization.Around the same time, the Greeks discovered—and here too they were the only ones to do so—the phenomena of incommensurability in geometry and irrationality in the realm of numbers.
+The presentation will clarify the historical facts and examine what role, if any, internal motivations within mathematics or general philosophical debates in contemporary Greece may have played in these revolutions.

 Joint invitation with IMAG – Institut Montpelliérain Alexandre Grothendieck.